Nurunnahar Fatema Begum: Career

 In 1996 she joined and was promoted to senior registrar in the Prince Sultan Cardiac Centre in Riyadh, KSA.

-Following her return in 1998, she was appointed as Chief Paediatric Cardiologist in CMH, Dhaka; a department that she herself established.
+Following her return in 1998, she was appointed as chief pediatric cardiologist in CMH, Dhaka; a department that she herself established.
 She realised at an early age the importance of serving the people of her country, and she dedicates each day of her life working towards that singular goal.

-Begum is currently appointed as head of Paediatric Cardiology at the Combined Military Hospital, Dhaka.
-She also serves as the Professor of Paediatrics in the Armed Forces Medical College and is the head of Paediatrics in Kurmitola General hospital.
+Begum is currently appointed as an interventional pediatric cardiologist and the head of pediatric cardiology at the Combined Military Hospital, Dhaka.
+She also serves as the professor of pediatrics in the Armed Forces Medical College and is the head of pediatrics in Kurmitola General hospital.
+She also practices at Dhanmondi branch of Labaid Specialized Hospital.

 Accomplishments

-Begum can easily be considered a Pioneer in her field as she paved the way for Interventional Cardiology in Bangladesh, making the diagnoses of congenital heart diseases a lot less tedious.
-Her department is the first and only Paediatric Cardiology unit in Bangladesh capable of dealing with all kinds of paediatric cardiac emergencies and interventions.
+Begum can easily be considered a pioneer in her field as she paved the way for Interventional Cardiology in Bangladesh, making the diagnoses of congenital heart diseases a lot less tedious.
+Her department is the first and only pediatric cardiology unit in Bangladesh capable of dealing with all kinds of pediatric cardiac emergencies and interventions.
 To-date Begum has performed over 7000 such interventions.

 Her NNF protocol for PPHN and Cyanotic spell is used worldwide, and has saved many lives.

-On 25 March 2019, Begum was awarded the highest state award in recognition of her contributions to this country and its people by the honourable Prime Minister of Bangladesh Sheikh Hasina The same year she was honoured with the highest peace time award of the Bangladesh Army.
+On 25 March 2019, Begum was awarded the highest state award in recognition of her contributions to this country and its people by the honorable Prime Minister of Bangladesh Sheikh Hasina The same year, she was honored with the highest peace time award of the Bangladesh Army.

 She was awarded the FRCP from the Royal college of Physicians in Edinburgh and FACC from the American College of Cardiology in 2009.
-In 2011 she was also awarded the FSCAI from Society of Cardiovascular angiography and intervention.
+In 2011, she was also awarded the FSCAI from Society of Cardiovascular angiography and intervention.
 She received a Lifetime achievement award from the Bangladesh Echocardiography Society.
 She was the country representative in the "Asia Pacific society of Cardiology and Cardiac Surgery" held in 2006.

-She is the founding chairperson and current VP of the Scientific Committee of Paediatric Cardiac Society of Bangladesh (PCSB).
-She is also a lifetime member of the Bangladesh Cardiac Society, Bangladesh Paediatric Association, Bangladesh Heart Research Association, Bangladesh Perinatal Society and the Bangladesh Neonatal Society.
+She is the founding chairperson and current VP of the Scientific Committee of Pediatric Cardiac Society of Bangladesh (PCSB).
+She is also a lifetime member of the Bangladesh Cardiac Society, Bangladesh Pediatric Association, Bangladesh Heart Research Association, Bangladesh Perinatal Society and the Bangladesh Neonatal Society.